chaitanyakrishnakumar/30daysofcode/Day018/README.md

 - Importing Modules, Installing Packages, and Working with Aliases
 - Python Tuples and How to Generate Random RGB Colours
 ## The Hirst Painting Project
+### Used the Turtle module to draw various geometric shapes and spirographs with loops and colors.
 ![Day 18 Code Demo](../gifs/Day018.gif)